Vosotros Commands: The Complete Guide [With Example Sentences]

 ¡No subáis al autobús!
 (Don’t get on the bus!)

 With negative commands, you’ll have to deal with the same stem-changing verbs and irregular forms as you do with the subjunctive.
-However, think of it as a two-for-one deal: If you learn the vosotros subjunctive you’ll immediately know the negative commands, and vice versa!
+However, if you learn the vosotros subjunctive you’ll immediately know the negative commands, and vice versa!

 Here are a few more examples to get you more used to this form: